Hi there, we’re pleased to welcome you to another engaging session on nursing!

 For instance, if you want to become a mental health nurse practitioner, you must have at least two years of experience.

 The minimum educational requirement to become a nurse practitioner is a Master of Science in Nursing (MSN).

-The American Association of Nurse Practitioners (AANP) reports that there are about 400 academic institutions in the U.S offering NP programs.
+The American Association of Nurse Practitioners (AANP) reports that about 400 academic institutions in the U.S offer NP programs.

 Before you enroll in an MSN program, ask yourself these few questions about your preferred institution: